rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

     sudo a2dissite /etc/apache2/sites-enabled/domain.com.conf

-Like the enable command, this command has the following components:
+This command has the following components:

 - **a2**: apache2 (what Ubuntu calls Apache)
 - **dis**: disable